mcosovic/JuliaGrid.jl/docs/src/examples/dcStateEstimation.md

 ---

 ## Modifying Measurement Data
-Let us now modify the measurement values.
-Instead of recreating the measurement set and the DC state estimation model from scratch, both are updated simultaneously:
+We now modify the measurement values.
+Instead of recreating the measurement set and the DC state estimation model, we update both together:
 ```@example dcStateEstimation
 updateWattmeter!(analysis; label = "Wattmeter 7", active = 1.1)
 updateWattmeter!(analysis; label = "Wattmeter 8", active = 1.6)
 nothing # hide
 ```
-By changing these measurement values, two outliers are introduced into the dataset, which affects the estimates.
+Changing these measurement values introduces two outliers into the dataset, affecting the estimates.

-Next, the DC state estimation is solved again to compute the updated estimate:
+Next, we solve the DC state estimation problem again to compute the updated estimate:
 ```@example dcStateEstimation
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-Bus-related data can now be examined:
+We can now inspect the bus data:
 ```@example dcStateEstimation
 printBusData(analysis)
 nothing # hide
 ```
-With the modified measurement values for `Wattmeter 7` and `Wattmeter 8`, the estimated results deviate more significantly from the exact values obtained through DC optimal power flow, as the altered measurements no longer align with their corresponding values.
+With the modified values for `Wattmeter 7` and `Wattmeter 8`, the estimates deviate more from the exact values computed by DC optimal power flow because the altered measurements no longer match their corresponding values.

-Now, instead of using the WLS estimator, we compute the LAV estimator:
+We then compute the LAV estimator instead of the WLS estimator:
 ```@example dcStateEstimation
 analysis = dcLavStateEstimation(monitoring, Ipopt.Optimizer)
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-Bus-related data can be examined:
+We can inspect the bus data:
 ```@example dcStateEstimation
 printBusData(analysis)
 nothing # hide
 ```
-As observed, the estimates obtained using the LAV method are closer to the exact values from the DC optimal power flow, as LAV is more robust to outliers compared to WLS.
+The LAV estimates are closer to the exact DC optimal power flow values because LAV is more robust to outliers than WLS.

 ---

 ## Modifying Measurement Set
-Let us proceed with the LAV state estimation model and set two measurements to out-of-service:
+We continue with the LAV state estimation model and set two measurements out-of-service:
 ```@example dcStateEstimation
 updateWattmeter!(analysis; label = "Wattmeter 1", status = 0)
 updateWattmeter!(analysis; label = "Wattmeter 5", status = 0)
 nothing # hide
 ```

-Recompute the LAV estimator and active power values:
+We then recompute the LAV estimator and active power values:
 ```@example dcStateEstimation
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-Bus-related data can now be examined:
+We can now inspect the bus data:
 ```@example dcStateEstimation
 printBusData(analysis)
 ```
-As observed, while the LAV approach is more robust than WLS in handling outliers, the accuracy of the estimated values still depends on factors such as the magnitude of outliers, their number, and the positioning of meters within the power system.
-Removing two accurate measurements while keeping outliers in the system shows that even the LAV method cannot fully compensate for the loss of reliable data, leading to less accurate estimates.
+Although LAV is more robust than WLS when handling outliers, estimate accuracy still depends on factors such as outlier magnitude, outlier count, and meter placement within the power system.
+Removing two accurate measurements while keeping outliers in the system shows that even LAV cannot fully compensate for the loss of reliable data, leading to less accurate estimates.